 Boot Brush Kiosk Funding

 Submit the Final Report Form and include photos of your installed boot brush kiosk and proof of payments.
-Contact the Noxious Weed Specialist with questions.
+Contact the Grants and Outreach Specialist with questions.

 2023 Combined Noxious Weed Management (NWF) and U.S. Forest Service State & Private Forestry (SPF) Grant Funds